 The General Design Drawings showing overall plan views, elevation, and sections of the principal Project works in sufficient detail to provide a full understanding of the Grand Rapids Project (Project) are listed below in Table F.1-1.
 ALLETE, Inc., doing business as Minnesota Power (MP or Applicant), is requesting that the General Design Drawings for the Project be given privileged treatment because the drawings contain Critical Energy Infrastructure Information (CEII).
 This request for privileged treatment is being made to the Commission in accordance with the Final Rule (Order No. 630-A) issued by the Commission on July 23, 2003 (revised August 8, 2003).
-Therefore, in conjunction with filing this Final License Application, Exhibit F General Design Drawings listed below will be filed with the Commission in Volume II of the application under separate cover in accordance with Order 630-A.
+Therefore, in conjunction with filing the Draft License Application, Exhibit F General Design Drawings listed below will be filed with the Commission in Volume II of the application under separate cover in accordance with Order 630-A.

-Table F.1-1 Exhibit F General Design Drawings Drawing Number Title Exhibit F-1, Sheet 1 of 2 Grand Rapids Hydroelectric Project: Powerhouse Plan, Upstream Elevation, and Sections Exhibit F-2, Sheet 2 of 2 Grand Rapids Hydroelectric Project: Powerhouse Plan, Upstream Elevation, and Sections
+Drawing Number Title Exhibit F-1, Sheet 1 of 2 Grand Rapids Hydroelectric Project: Powerhouse Plan, Upstream Elevation, and Sections Exhibit F-2, Sheet 2 of 2 Grand Rapids Hydroelectric Project: Powerhouse Plan, Upstream Elevation, and Sections